geremachek/flip/README.md

 # flip

-A simple command that lets you "flip" through files
+A simple command that lets you "flip" through files or text from stdin

 **Usage:**

 ```
 flip [FILE...]
-  -s	Read slides from stdin
 ```

 **Keybinds:**